 You may want to seek legal advice if you are concerned about protecting your innovative idea or other elements of your business plan.
 You may require a confidentiality clause or a non-disclosure agreement.

 What resources are available to help me develop my business idea?

 Depending on the nature of your business idea, a number of professional services and resources are available in PEI to assist you to bring your idea to another level.
-In addition, your innovative business project may qualify for one of the following competitions:
+Check out Innovation PEI's financial assistance page.